-Contrasting the large, luxurious spaces of the grands restaurants, bistros are small, casual places where hearty food is served simply, but deliciously.
+In contrast to the large, luxurious spaces of the luxury restaurants of Paris, bistros are small, casual places where hearty food is served simply, but deliciously.
 Typically, a bistro is frequented by locals and might not even be very well known outside its quartier, or neighborhood.

 Brasserie means brewery and, as you might guess, most of the brasseries of Paris were initially based around beer.
-Since beer is the traditional drink in the part of France closest to Germany, you can still find a distinctly Alsatian flavor in brasseries, with dishes featuring sauerkraut and sausages, although nowadays they offer some of the classic French dishes, from blanquette de veau and pot-au-feu to confit de canard.
+Since beer is the traditional drink in the part of France closest to Germany, you can still find a distinctly Alsatian flavor to brasseries, with dishes featuring sauerkraut and sausages, although nowadays they offer some of the classic French dishes, from blanquette de veau and pot-au-feu to confit de canard.

-This 1915 Paris bistro classic has the stained glass, zinc bar and mirrors that you expect.
+This 1915 Paris bistro classic has the stained glass, zinc bar, and mirrors that you expect.
 The food is traditional Parisian bistro fare — hearty, simple and authentic.
 No fancy food displays or revolutionary combinations.
 Don't miss the cassolette d'escargots: it arrives smoking hot with a lovely garlic and basil sauce.
 Insider Tip — order from the daily specials on the menu board.

 The good food and extremely reasonable prices ensure that it is absolutely packed at lunchtime.
 And we mean packed !
 During the lunch rush, waiters can't squeeze between the chairs, so customers are recruited to pass plates full of steak frites from table to table.